TheSuper-Media3004/task_acm/README.md

 ## Objective

-The goal of this task is to give you a hands-on introduction to the typical ML workflow:
+The goal of this task is to give a hands-on introduction to the typical ML workflow:

 1. Understand the dataset
 2. Clean and preprocess the data